 “I always, kind of, put it at three and three seems like a number that can then expand to five,” Manson explained.
 “Three seems like a beginning, middle, and an end.
 Five then seems like five acts.”

 To sum up, there’s the Snowpiercer story that’s in graphic novel form, Bong Joon-Ho’s 2013 movie and now this new series coming to TNT.
 Whether the series lasts three seasons or five, Graeme Manson revealed to Rotten Tomatoes that there could be other Snowpiercer trains, and new stories to be told.

 “The cool thing about Snowpiercer, too, is like, someone else can do another train,” Manson continued.
 “I think that’s what Jean-Marc Rochette, one of the artists of the books, said.
 There are as many Snowpiercer stories as there are trains you can imagine.”

 When Snowpiercer moved to TBS, a prospective premiere date of June 2019 was thrown about.
 Netflix bought the international streaming rights to the series, ensuring its global reach to audiences outside of the U.S. and China, positioning the program for success.

-While the details of that deal are still in place, a few changes have transpired since.
-As we mentioned previously, the show moved from TBS back to sister station TNT.
-Some tweaks to the programming schedule transpired, pivoting Snowpiercer‘s premiere.
-Currently, the show is on the docket for a spring 2020 arrival.
-And with a second season already ordered, and Game of Thrones alum Sean Bean joining the cast, it’s probably a safe bet to expect this high-speed train to zoom around the small screen for some time to come.
+After years of waiting, it was announced during the program’s panel at the 2020 Television Critics Association winter tour that Snowpiercer will premiere to TNT on May 31 at 9 p.m.
+ET/PT.
+With a second season already ordered, and Game of Thrones alum Sean Bean joining the cast, it’s probably a safe bet to expect this high-speed train to zoom around the small screen for some time to come.